debasreeweb/github-slideshow/_posts/0000-01-02-debasreeweb.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-I want to add more text in this file
+I want to add more relavent text in this file to make it more interactive this is my 2nd change with another text
 Use the left arrow to go back!